drbean/curriculum/pages/homepage/markdown/SomeAnyNone.md

 - creating, realizing, asserting, emphasizing, embracing, focusing and introducing the `X` set member, *or*
 - not creating, not realizing, not asserting, not emphasizing, not embracing, not focusing, and not introducing that member?

+Lets call this difference *instantiating*.
+An instance of X, a member of the X set is posited.

 The same difference describes the relationship between `some` and `any`?

 +-------------------+-------------+-----------------+